 If the DRA finds deficiencies, the DRA shall recommend corrective actions to be taken, including a completion deadline.
 Failure to meet such a deadline can result in the DRA petitioning the Board of Tax and Land Appeals to order correction actions.
-The DRA reviewed Dover's assessment for tax year 2014 and no major findings were issued.
-Currently, DRA is reviewing Dover's assessment for tax year 2019.
+The DRA reviewed Dover's assessment for tax year 2019 and no major findings were issued.